-7.2.1 Wet Mounting Method:

-7.2.1.1 Fill the specimen drainage lines and the pore-water pressure measurement device with deaired water.

-7.2.1.2 Saturate the porous disks by boiling them in water

-for at least 10 min and allow to cool to room temperature.
-7.2.1.3 If filter-paper disks are to be placed between the porous disks and specimen, saturate the paper with water prior to placement.

-7.2.1.4 Place a saturated porous disk on the specimen base and wipe away all free water on the disk.
-If filter-paper disks are used, placed on the porous disk.
-Place the specimen on the disk.
-Next, place another filter-paper disk (if used), porous disk and the specimen cap on top of the specimen.
-Check that the specimen cap, specimen, filter-paper disks (if used) and porous disks are centered on the specimen base.
+- 7.2.1 Wet Mounting Method: - 7.2.1.1 Fill the specimen drainage lines and the pore-water pressure measurement device with deaired water. - 7.2.1.2 Saturate the porous disks by boiling them in water for at least 10 min and allow to cool to room temperature. - 7.2.1.3 Place a saturated porous disk on the specimen base and after wiping away all free water on the disk, place the specimen on the disk.
+Next, place another porous disk and the specimen cap on top of the specimen.
+Check that the specimen cap, specimen, and porous disks are centered on the specimen base.